Government Shutdown Information for Hikers and A.T. Visitors

 9. Will the Trail, shelters, privies, and other facilities be maintained during the shutdown?

-Since the Trail will not be maintained as usual, it is critical that visitors follow Leave No Trace if they choose to visit the Trail during the shutdown.
+Since the Trail may not be maintained as usual, it is critical that visitors follow Leave No Trace if they choose to visit the Trail during the shutdown.
 We are all stewards of this precious resource.

 10. How do I find out more info?